-All QL1areas were surveyed with 60% overlap among swaths and all QL2 areas were surveyed with 30% overlap among swaths in order to reduce laser shadowing and increase surface laser painting.
+All areas were surveyed with an opposing flight line side-lap of ≥50% (≥100% overlap) in order to reduce laser shadowing and increase surface laser painting.
 To accurately solve for laser point position (geographic coordinates x, y and z), the positional coordinates of the airborne sensor and the attitude of the aircraft were recorded continuously throughout the lidar data collection mission.
 Position of the aircraft was measured twice per second (2 Hz) by an onboard differential GPS unit, and aircraft attitude was measured 200 times per second (200 Hz) as pitch, roll and yaw (heading) from an onboard inertial measurement unit (IMU).
 To allow for post-processing correction and calibration, aircraft and sensor position and attitude data are indexed by GPS time.